-The amount of data generated by companies today continues to increase, as does the number of data scientists tasked with transforming raw data into valuable business information.
+The amount of data generated by companies today continue to increase, as does the number of data scientists tasked with transforming raw data into valuable business information.

 Data mining involves retrieving certain data from unstructured or poorly structured sources, then processing and analyzing it.
 Data scientists should have in-depth knowledge of analytics, machine learning, data mining, and statistics, as well as a solid background in algorithms and programming.
 In addition to managing and interpreting large amounts of data, they are often tasked with creating data visualization models to illustrate the business value of digital information.

 To be effective, data scientists must not only be experts in data analysis, but they must also demonstrate emotional intelligence.
 Their most important skill is undoubtedly their ability to present actionable decision-making information, especially to leaders, and to clearly explain its meaning.